A topic from the subject of Literature Review in Chemistry.

 Procedure:

-3. Insert the thermometer into the hole and make sure it is submerged in the limewater.
+2. Insert the thermometer through the hole in the rubber stopper.

 4. Record the initial temperature of the limewater.

-5. Direct a stream of CO2 gas into the beaker for approximately 1 minute.
+5. Gently bubble a stream of CO2 gas into the limewater through the straw/tubing for approximately 1 minute.
+(Ensure the CO2 source is safe and managed appropriately)

-6. Observe the changes in the limewater and temperature.
+6. Observe any changes in the limewater (cloudiness) and record the final temperature of the limewater.

 Key Procedures:

-• The use of limewater as a CO2 indicator: Limewater is a clear liquid that turns cloudy in the presence of CO2 due to the formation of calcium carbonate.
+• The use of limewater as a CO2 indicator: Limewater (calcium hydroxide solution) is a clear liquid that turns cloudy (milky white) in the presence of CO2 due to the formation of insoluble calcium carbonate (CaCO3).

 • Introduction of CO2 gas: The addition of CO2 into the beaker simulates the increase in atmospheric CO2 levels associated with climate change.